fdmsantos/MyDocs/docs/certifications/aws/networking-specialty.md

 * Elastic Network Adapters
     * Elastic Network interfaces are different from Elastic Network Adapters (ENAs)
     * An ENA is a custom interface used to optimize network performance on some instance types
-* Linux and Windows Server instances will automatically configure the private IPv4 address and gateway on he operation system when dual-homed
+* Linux and Windows Server instances will automatically configure the private IPv4 address and gateway on the operation system when dual-homed
 * Adding an ENI cannot be used to aggregate bandwidth.
 NIC teaming or port-channel bandwidth aggregation is not supported
 * Attaching dual-homed network interfaces to the same subnet may produce unanticipated issues, such as asymmetric routing.
 Consider using a secondary private IP address on the eth0 interface instead
 * AMIs may have a script preinstalled by AWS called ec2-net-utils, which can automate configuration of network interfaces